-- The property $\varphi \land \psi$ holds at a state if and only if both the property φ and the property ψ hold at that state. - The property $\varphi \lor \psi$ holds at a state if and only if either the property φ or the property ψ holds at that state. - The property $\neg \varphi$ holds at a state if and only if φ fails at all states that are compatible with that state (for instance, observationally indistinguishable). - The property φ → ψ holds at a state if and only if whenever we perturb the system from that state into a φ-state, it will evolve into a ψ-state. - (We might add: the property φ → ψ, which holds globally if and only if any φ-state also is a ψ-state.)
+- The property $\neg \varphi$ holds at a state iff φ fails at all states that are compatible with that state (e.g., observationally indistinguishable). - The property $\varphi \rightsquigarrow \psi$ holds at a state iff whenever we perturb the system from that state into a φ -state, it will evolve into a ψ -state. - (We might add: the property $\varphi \to \psi$, which holds globally iff any φ -state also is a ψ -state.)

-For our insect population, we want to know if the conditional $p \nleftrightarrow q$ is true in the current state of the population: that if we perturb the system to be highly populated, the system will recover again, that is, evolve into a state where the population is healthy.
+For our insect population, we want to know if the conditional $p \rightsquigarrow q$ is true in the current state of the population: that if we perturb the system to be highly populated, the system will recover again, i.e., evolve into a state where the population is healthy.

 To get an explication of this intuitive semantics, we interpret our system as a relevant model and use its formal semantics.
 Naturally, the worlds of the model are the states of the system (though we add one special base world below).
-The interpretation function is that from the system, and world-incompatibility is state-incompatibility.11 So atomic
+The interpretation function is that from the system, and world-incompatibility is state-incompatibility.
+So atomic properties and \land, \lor, \neg are straightforwardly interpreted.
+The trick for \leadsto is, as mentioned in the introduction, to read 'Rxyz' as: there is a perturbation moving the system from x into state y from which it evolves to z.
+Then the above intuitive meaning of $\varphi \leadsto \psi$ is just the relevant conditional: